sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

 ## Publicly available datasets

-Earth Engine also provides access to [numerous publicly available datasets](https://developers.google.com/earth-engine/datasets) that support environmental monitoring, including forest change and fire alerts.
+Earth Engine also provides access to <a href="https://developers.google.com/earth-engine/datasets" target="_blank" rel="noopener noreferrer">numerous publicly available datasets</a> that support environmental monitoring, including forest change and fire alerts.
 These datasets come from global satellite missions and scientific research initiatives, enabling rapid analysis and decision-making.

 ### Global Forest Change
 For example, the **Global Forest Change dataset** tracks forest loss, gain, and disturbance from 2000 onward, derived from Landsat imagery.
 It can be accessed using the following code snippet: